BibhuAsish1925/Verilog-Projects---Bibhu-Asish-Panda/README.md

 - Implements write enable and stable retention while powered.
 - Demonstrates bitcell behavior, storage stability, and basic timing.
 - Useful as a building block for larger SRAM arrays.

+## 🔄 14.
+Barrel Shifter
+A combinational logic circuit designed in Verilog that performs fast multi-bit left or right shifts and rotations in a single clock cycle.
+**🔹 Features:**
+- Shifts or rotates data left/right by a specified number of bits.
+- Uses multiplexers for parallel bit movement without sequential delay.
+- Parameterized design for configurable word size.
+- Demonstrates efficient data manipulation logic in digital circuits.

+## 📦 15.
+Synchronous FIFO Buffer
+A Verilog-based First-In-First-Out (FIFO) memory structure used to temporarily store data between producer and consumer systems operating under the same clock domain.

+**🔹 Features:**
+- Parameterized depth and width configuration.
+- Generates **Full** and **Empty** status flags.
+- Implements pointer-based read/write management.
+- Ensures ordered and synchronized data flow between modules.

 ---
 ---